katrinortmann/FairEval/README.md

 - `BEL`: the system's annotation is larger than the target span
 - `BEO`: the system span overlaps with the target span

 This repository contains a Python implementation of the suggested algorithm to identify the new error types in flat and hierarchical spans.
-The program `FairEval.py` is located in the `/src` folder and can be used as a stand-alone tool (see [here](#stand-alone-version)) or be imported as a python module (see [here](#import-as-module)).
+The program `FairEval.py` is located in the `/src` folder and can be used as a stand-alone tool (see [here](#stand-alone-version)) or be imported as a Python module (see [here](#import-as-module)).

 In the `/data` folder, I also provide the example [data sets](#example-data) from my paper with system and target annotations of named entities, chunks, and topological fields in a custom [input format](#input).
 The [config files](#configuration) that I used for the exemplary evaluation are located in the `/config` folder.
 The [result files](#output) can be found in the `/eval` folder.

-For more details on the additional error types, the new algorithm and the example evaluation, please refer to my [paper](#acknowledgement).
+For more details on the additional error types, the new algorithm, and the example evaluation, please refer to my [paper](#acknowledgement).

 ## Table of content